mortezakowkabi/jcb-persian-documentation/025-How-to-use-email-helper-in-your-components.md

 **[00:04:10](https://www.youtube.com/watch?v=tp6mMUTOF2Y&t=00h04m10s)**

-If you haven’t configured your component’s mail fields, JCB will use the **Joomla Global Configuration → Server → Mail Settings**.
+If you haven't configured your component's mail fields, JCB will use the **Joomla Global Configuration → Server → Mail Settings**.

 These include: